benoit-leveau/graphene/README.md

 Features
 ========

 Plugin system: Node types are loaded and registered at run-time.
-The implementation is based on 3dsMax plugin mechanism.
+The implementation is loosely based on the 3dsMax plugin mechanism.

 Advanced features for nodes:
 * <b>Dynamic Typing</b>: a node can define an input or output plug as dynamic, meaning it will accept different types of data.